Snowflake-Labs/sfguide_snowpark_on_jupyter/README.md

         docker stop snowtrek

-    This command will stop the container and delete the container.
-When you want to restart the tutorial, just run the commands above in [Starting your Snowtrek environment](Starting-your-Snowtrek-environment) (be sure to be in the *DockerImages* directory )
+    This command will stop and then delete the container.
+When you want to restart the tutorial, just run the commands above in [Starting your Snowtrek environment](#starting-your-snowtrek-environment).